Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "The blog aims to guide readers on how to determine their Enneagram type by examining their core motivations and fears.
-It delves into the concept of 'childhood wounds' and how they shape one's Enneagram type.
+      "articleBody": "The blog aims to guide readers in determining their Enneagram type by examining their core motivations and fears.
+It delves into 'childhood wounds' and how they shape one's Enneagram type.
 The blog also discusses the three core emotions—anger, fear, and shame—and how they relate to different Enneagram types.", "creator" : ["DJ Wayne"],
       "author": {
         "@type": "Person",